Mohasindawal/Razorpay-clone-Responsive-TailwindCSS/README.md

 - **Responsive Design**: The entire application is designed to be fully responsive, ensuring a seamless experience across different devices and screen sizes.

-- **Authentic Razorpay Look**: I've paid close attention to recreating the familiar and aesthetic Razorpay interface, including server channels, chat, and user roles.
+- **Authentic Razorpay Look**: I've paid close attention to recreating the familiar and aesthetic Razorpay interface and user roles.

 ## Technologies Used